Meet the Seis Puentes team.

 Currently a shareholder at Gwatney Chevrolet

-Her most important job title is being “mom” to three children and she looks forward to working with the Latinx community in Central Arkansas where she can apply her knowledge of healthcare.
+Her most important job title is being “mom” to three children and she looks forward to working with the Latino community in Central Arkansas where she can apply her knowledge of healthcare.
 A mantra that Chase lives by is “little by little, the bird builds its nest”.

 Karen Garcia